thiagohjsantos/thiagohjsantos/README.md

 ## I'm a Systems Analyst and Developer!

-- 👨🏻‍💻 programming languages I'm learning/improving at the moment: C#, Python, Java, JavaScript
+- 👨🏻‍💻 Programming languages I'm learning/improving at the moment: C#, Python, Java, JavaScript

 <br>